Articulated bus: Indonesia

-Indonesia first operated articulated buses in 1993, when Jakarta's bus company PPD began to operate Ikarus articulated busses from Hungary on several busy lines.
+Indonesia first operated articulated buses in 1993, when Jakarta's bus company PPD began to operate Ikarus articulated buses from Hungary on several busy lines.
 Later, the company also imported Chinese-made articulated buses.
 PPD dominated Jakarta city bus service until 2004, when Transjakarta was established; it operates one of the longest BRT systems in the world.
 Transjakarta has been using articulated buses manufactured by Scania for some of their busiest routes since 2015.
 Prior to Scania buses' introduction, there were Chinese-made Huanghai, Zhong Tong, Yutong, Ankai, and local-made INKA Inobus and AAI Komodo buses in service since 2010.